• Join the Club!

 • Stock up on ingredients when they are on sale.
 The holidays are a great time to stock up on baking ingredients, such as flour, sugar, leavening, and spices.
 Pumpkins, canned and fresh, will also be more readily available around Thanksgiving and Christmas.
 Watch for them to be marked down right after the holidays so don’t hesitate to stock up and fill your freezer with them.

 • Buy spices in bulk.
 Buy larger quantities of spices at lower prices and keep the excess in the freezer.
 Just refill the jars in your cupboard as needed.
-In the case of this Spiced Pumpkin Cake that calls for four different spices, you can trim the costs of the recipe by substituting 2 teaspoons pumpkin pie spice for the individual spices in the recipe.
+In the case of this Spiced Pumpkin Bundt Cake that calls for four different spices, you can trim the costs of the recipe by substituting 2 teaspoons pumpkin pie spice for the individual spices in the recipe.
 The flavors will be slightly different, but not enough to make a huge difference.

 Pumpkin Bundt Cake with Maple Glaze